arturogg345/arturogg345.github.io/_pages/about.md

 ---

 ## About me
 I am a second year Ph.D.
-Student at the University of Wisconsin Madison in the Mechanical Engineering Lab.
+Student at the University of Wisconsin Madison in the Mechanical Engineering Department.
 As a researcher, I work in the Marine Robotics Lab developing intelligent navigational algorithms.
-I received by B.S. from the University of California Santa Cruz in 2022 with a double major in Robotics and Electrical Engineering.
+I received by B.S. from the University of California Santa Cruz in 2022 with a double major in Robotics Engineering and Electrical Engineering.